shaik-barkath/shaik-barkath/README.md

 <br />
 <br />

-- 🏢 Full Stack Intern at Kodnest Technologies
+- 🏢 Full Stack Intern at Kodnest
 - 🏫 2023 graduate with a Bachelor's in Computer Science Engineering from VTU Karnataka
 - 🖇 Follow me on [LinkedIn](https://linkedin.com/in/shail-barkath)
 - 👦 Pronouns: He/Him